htrefil/rkvm/README.md

 ## Limitations
 - Only keyboard and relative mouse events work (that is, can be forwarded to clients)
 - No Windows or macOS support

-- No way to disable event forwarding on per user basis
+## Project structure
+- `server` - server application code
+- `client` - client application code
+- `input` - handles reading from and writing to input devices
+- `net` - network protocol encoding and decoding [Bincode](https://github.com/servo/bincode) is used for encoding of messages on the network and [Tokio](https://tokio.rs) as an asynchronous runtime.

+## Contributions
-Regardless, PRs are welcome.
+All contributions, that includes both PRs and issues, are very welcome.

 ## License
 [MIT](LICENSE)